Manager: William G. Guerri

 “…the most searing performance comes from Michaela Martens as Mrs. Klinghoffer.
 Her moving final aria gives a sense of what might have been had Adams chosen to write a more traditional opera.”
 WhatsOnStage.com

-Ms. Martens opens the 2013-14 season with her return to Oper Graz singing the role of Ortrud in Lohengrin, a role she will reprise later this season at the Vienna State Opera.
-Ms. Martens also makes her return to the Opernhaus Zürich as Kostelnicka in Jenùfa, a role in which she made her triumphant debut last season.
+Ms. Martens opened the 2013-14 season with her return to Oper Graz singing the role of Ortrud in Lohengrin, a role she later reprised at the Vienna State Opera.
+Ms. Martens also made a return to the Opernhaus Zürich as Kostelnicka in Jenůfa, a role in which she made her triumphant debut last season.
 Ms. Martens was also heard as Kundry in Parsifal and the 2nd Norn in Götterdämmerung at the Metropolitan Opera in the 2012-13 season.